dvoiss/android-geocities-theme/README.md

 ## Sample video (contains audio):

-In this sample we launch `BaseDemoActivity` which has no Geocities in it unfortunately, however we fix that by then launching `GeocitiesDemoActivity`, which is a sub-class that only adds in `Geocities.wrap(newBase)` (see instructions below) and just like that the activity is 100x better than it was before 👍
+In the video we launch `BaseDemoActivity` which unfortunately is not Geocitified, however we fix that by next launching `GeocitiesDemoActivity`, which is a sub-class of the same activity that only adds in `Geocities.wrap(newBase)` to `attachBaseContext` (see instructions below).

+And just like that the activity becomes 100x better than it was before 👍

 [![Sample Video](https://github.com/dvoiss/android-geocities-theme/blob/master/art/sample.png)](https://youtu.be/gF9O9lXn3pc)